influxdata/docs-v2/content/influxdb/v2.0/telegraf-configs/update.md

   - Click the name of the configuration.
   - Add or update [Telegraf plugin settings](/telegraf/latest/plugins/) in the window that appears.
   {{% note %}}
   The text editor window doesn't detect if any plugins or settings are misconfigured.
-Any errors in your configuration that may cause Telegraf to fail will be displayed when you run Telegraf in the CLI.
+Any errors in your configuration that may cause Telegraf to fail will be displayed when you start Telegraf.
   {{% /note %}}
   - Click **Save Changes** and then **Save** again to confirm.
 3. In order for your changes to take affect, you must re-run your updated Telegraf configuration using the `-config` flag.
 To find the exact command for your configuration file, click **Setup Instructions** from the **Telegraf** page.